Epstein Act Part II

 A backup plan if courts intervene

-The bill's drafters knew they were doing something legally aggressive.
+The bill's author knew they were doing something legally aggressive.
 Forcing the executive branch to disclose classified material runs into longstanding constitutional questions about who controls classification.
 So the bill includes a fallback that activates only if a court strikes down the main disclosure mechanism.

 Under that fallback, the President is not compelled to declassify anything, but every decision to keep a record secret has to be made personally, in writing, in public, with the President's signature attached.
 Congress still gets the full classified records for oversight.
 The bill would still get most of what it wants, just through political pressure and congressional access rather than direct compulsion.